Philippines–Russia relations: After Soviet collapse

-When the dissolution of the Soviet Union was formalized on December 26, 1991, the Philippines under Philippine President Cory Aquino formally recognized the Russian Federation, the Soviet state's successor, on December 28, 1991 to normalize ties between the two nations and to bolster trade and cultural exchanges.
-In 2012, President Noynoy Aquino of the Philippines made a historic visit to Russia during the APEC Summit.
+When the dissolution of the Soviet Union was formalized on December 26, 1991, the Philippines under Philippine president Cory Aquino formally recognized the Russian Federation, the Soviet state's successor, on December 28, 1991, to normalize ties between the two nations and to bolster trade and cultural exchanges.
+In 2012, President Noynoy Aquino of the Philippines visited Vladivostok, Russia, for the APEC Summit.

 During the presidency of Rodrigo Duterte in 2019, relations between Russia and the Philippines significantly improved; Russia's ambassador to the Philippines Igor Khovaev stated, "During the last two years, our two countries [have now properly] concluded more documents on bilateral cooperation in different fields than the previous 40 years."
 However, Duterte's successor, Bongbong Marcos—who sought a foreign policy aligned with the United States—allowed the US to deploy its weapon systems in the Philippines; this caught the attention of President Putin, who raised the possible deployment of missiles after noting of the US weapons in the Philippines.